ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 1.0 Overview
 ++++++++++++
-As part of our team and organization's larger DEI efforts, we are committed to researching and building a style guide so as to incorporate inclusive language into our day-to-day work and to address the harmful conflation and oversimplification of sex and gender in public health research and data.
+As part of our team and organization's larger DEI efforts, we are committed to researching and building a guide to incorporate inclusive language into our day-to-day work and to address the harmful conflation and oversimplification of sex and gender in public health research and data.
 We hope this page will serve as a useful guide to members of the Simulation Science team as